 Best New Fiction is a monthly segment dedicated to highlighting the most interesting and noteworthy releases that will be published over the next thirty days.

-According to the Visual Guide to Translated Fiction there are 35 works being published in March that are new in translation.
-If you want to check out the full list go here, and then click on March.
-Today I’ll point out the 7 that have caught my eye and I’ll do this live (barely) from underneath 84 inches of pure white snow.
+According to the Visual Guide to Translated Fiction there are 47 works being published in April that are new in translation.
+If you want to check out the full list go here, and then click on April.

 Today we’ll take a closer look at the 8 books that have caught our attention.
 Okay fine, technically 9 books, because Per Petterson has both a short story collection and a novel being published in April, both of which have been translated by Don Bartlett.
 We’ll lump those 2 together so some other worthy titles can also be highlighted…you know, like that OTHER Don Bartlett translation that everyone is so excited about finally reading.